Sheffield & District Law Society: History

 Among the Society's founder members were Nathaniel Creswick, who had also founded the world's first association football club, Sheffield F.C., 18 years earlier.
 Creswick was a solicitor who wrote the original rules of association football from his offices at 8 East Parade, Sheffield, premises still occupied by solicitors.
 Other notable former members of the Society include Sir Charles Clegg, who became the long-serving President and Chairman of the Football Association of England and Wales.

 Today the Society aims to support the legal profession locally by offering training, social events, and a library and information service, and by representing the interests of those who register for membership.
 The Society also assists members of the public by helping them to find a suitable local solicitor, although the Society itself does not offer legal advice.
 It can also help to trace a solicitor or firm where there has been a change of name, merger or closure.

-The current President of the Society is Paul Singh, Head of Civil Litigation at Sheffield City Council.
+The current President of the Society is Mr Denney Lau, a Partner from VHS Fletchers Solicitors.
 The President is elected annually from among the solicitor members of the society.